-(iii)(iv)Entrances.
+- g.
+Entrances.
 Entrances for large-scale development shall comply with Section (n)(5) (Entrances).
-When those conditions do not apply, the following standards shall be met.

-i.
-A minimum of one (1) primary entrance shall be provided for every ii.
+When those conditions do not apply, the following standards shall be met. - i.
+A minimum of one (1) primary entrance shall be provided for every 60 feet of street frontage, excluding lanes.
+Intervals between entrances shall not be less than 15 feet nor exceed 90 feet.
+On Trust Blocks, a minimum of one primary entrance shall be provided for every 100 feet of street frontage.
+For development on Broughton Street or on east-west connecting streets, the Entrance standards [see Section (n)(5)] shall take precedence. - ii.
 Buildings greater than four (4) stories and less than 60 feet wide located on a corner tithing lot abutting a north-south connecting street shall locate primary entrances on both the east-west and north-south streets unless a corner entrance is utilized.
 Buildings greater than 60 feet in width shall have an entrance located on the east-west street regardless of the location of any other entrances.
 See Section (n)(5) Entrances, for location of building entrances on Trust Lots and Tithing Lots.